 On December 21, 2012, LACERA filed its Complaint in the United States District Court of the Central District of California.
 The Complaint alleges that the Defendants’ concerted unlawful manipulation of LIBOR – conduct that has been exposed through numerous governmental investigations and regulatory enforcement actions – includes admitted efforts both within and among certain banks to manipulate LIBOR during the Class Period.
-Thus far, at least three banks have entered into historic settlements totaling more than $2.5 billion to resolve charges of collusive manipulation.

 During the Class Period, LACERA and the Class acquired or held millions of dollars’ worth of LIBOR-based financial instruments from issuers and market participants other than Defendants, which paid artificially low returns as a result of the Defendants’ six-year conspiracy to suppress LIBOR.
 Even though Class members did not transact directly with the Defendants, they were nonetheless injured as a foreseeable and proximate result of the Defendants’ fraudulent scheme.